apiology/shortcuts-for-asana/README.md

 When you mark a task complete using cmd-enter in the task list view, Shortcuts for Asana will return your focus to the first open task.

+### Task Description

+If you have links within a task description, Shortcuts for Asana adds keyboard shortcuts for those tasks:

+* cmd-ctrl-1: open the first link in a new tab
+* cmd-ctrl-2...: etc

 ### Dependent Task Dialog

 If you mark a task done which has dependent tasks, links to those